Financial-Times/engineering-progression/README.md

 # Engineering Progression

 Careers and progression for engineers in the CTO organisation.

-This project is in Alpha – **do not use**.
+:warning: This project is currently in **ALPHA**, please do not use this to guide promotions decisions yet.
+We'll be publishing a **BETA** in the near future and helping to test this in a promotions round after that.

+---

   - [Overview](#overview)
   - [Engineering Competencies](#engineering-competencies)